nanostores/vue/README.md

 ```

 You can connect several stores in different places of your application
-and set them custom names to simplify the work with **nanostores inspector**.
+and set custom names to simplify the work with Devtools.

 ```js
 attachStores(app, {